Your growing company has finally decided that it needs to get serious about performance management. Now what?

 - Set 2-4 company goals per quarter.
-Make these goals public to every employee in the company.
-Talk about them at an all hands at the beginning of each quarter.
+Make these public to every employee.
+Talk about them at an all hands meeting at the start of every quarter.

 - Discuss goals at the end of each quarter.
-Talk about what caused goals to be met or not, whether the goals turned out to be worthwhile to pursue, and how you might be able to set better goals next cycle.
+Talk about what went well, what didn't, and how you might be able to set better goals next cycle.

-- Don’t try to cascade every single goal into a perfectly aligned tree.
-It’s too much work and the juice isn’t worth the squeeze.
-Besides, it misses the point — goal setting should be about prioritization and expectation setting, not project planning and task management.
+- Don’t try to cascade every goal into a perfect tree.
+The juice isn’t worth the squeeze.
+Organizational goal setting should be about prioritization and expectation setting, not project planning and task management.

 - Don’t tie goals directly to compensation.
-You can and should discuss goals during performance reviews as part of an overall assessment of an employee’s performance, but there should not a one to one correlation here.
-(Revenue generating roles are a possible exception.)
+While you should discuss goals during performance reviews, there shouldn't be a one-to-one correlation.
+Revenue generating roles are a possible exception.

-This is a basic, effective framework for performance management that you can implement and iterate on.
-It’s a battle-tested plan that we have seen succeed at a lot of companies, and you can make tweaks to fit your unique situation.
+This is a basic framework for performance management that you can implement and iterate on.
+It’s a battle-tested plan that we have seen succeed at a lot of companies.

-To improve your performance management process further, start by asking yourself some basic questions about what your goals are for your program.
+To improve your performance management process, start by asking yourself some basic questions about what you're trying to achieve.

-- Are you trying to evaluate employees so you can give promotions and separation packages appropriately?
+- Are you trying to evaluate employees for promotions?

-- Are you trying to increase employee engagement and happiness?
+- Are you trying to increase employee engagement?

-- Are you trying to make managers give feedback more often?
+- Are you trying to nudge managers to give more feedback?